-Students who wish to apply for admission to the MSAE or MEAE programs must have as a minimum: a BSAE degree from a university or college with a program equivalent to the KU-BSAE program.
-Students applying with either: a BS degree from an aerospace engineering program which is not equivalent to the KU BSAE program, or: a BS degree from a non-aerospace engineering program will have to make up certain undergraduate AE courses at the discretion of the department graduate advisor.
-Such make-up courses will not count toward the MSAE or MEAE degree.
-Internships cannot be guaranteed.
+Students who wish to apply for admission to the Aerospace Engineering graduate program must have, as a minimum, a BSAE degree or a BS degree in a closely-related field from a university or college with a program equivalent to the KU BSAE program.
+Students applying with either a BS degree from an aerospace engineering program that is not equivalent to the KU BSAE program or a BS degree from a non-aerospace engineering program may have to make-up certain undergraduate AE courses at the discretion of the department graduate advisor.
+Such students will be admitted provisionally until a plan of study for make-up courses is completed.

 A variety of scholarships, fellowships, and assistantships are available to graduate students through the School of Engineering and KU.
 Learn more: http://www.engr.ku.edu/prospective/graduate/scholarships.html